-- Support from the allocated Social Worker from the child's Local Authority; - Supervising Social Workers support which may include additional tasks where requested and funded appropriately by the Child's Local Authority; - In some cases it is appropriate that foster carers supervise Family Time; - Support to follow a hobby or interest; - Life/Memory work;
+Support from the allocated Social Worker from the child's Local Authority;

+Supervising Social Workers support which may include additional tasks where

+requested and funded appropriately by the Child's Local Authority;

+• In some cases, it is appropriate that foster parents supervise Family Time;

+Support to follow a hobby or interest;

+Life/Memory work;

+Young Persons' Guide;

+Permanency planning;

+Statement of Purpose Page 24 of 28

-- Young Persons' Guide; - Permanency planning; - Consultation events during school holidays; - Attachment Support as agreed with the Placing Local Authority.
+Consultation events during school holidays;

-Outcomes: To support children to develop to their potential Park Foster Care is committed to ensuring:
+Outcomes: To support children to develop to their potential Park Foster Care is committed to

+ensuring:
-- Children and young people are suitably matched into a foster family; - Children and young people are healthy and supported to access leisure and health services; - Any health needs are understood and monitored; - Children and young people are safe; - Foster Carers are appropriately recruited, trained, monitored and supervised; - All children in care enjoy their experiences which promotes their development of self-confidence; - All children in care attend education and thrive to the best of their ability; - The recruitment of staff and foster carers is focused on children and young people; - Children and young people in care are involved in decisions regarding their life.

-Complaints and Compliments

-Park Foster Care considers complaints to be a form of consultation.
-At their worst complaints raise safeguarding concerns that are likely to require immediate statutory investigation.
+• Children and young people are suitably matched into a foster family; • Children and young people are healthy and supported to access leisure and health services; • Any health needs are understood and monitored; • Children and young people are safe; Foster Parents are appropriately recruited, trained, monitored and supervised; • All children in care enjoy their experiences which promotes their development of self-confidence; • All children in care attend education and thrive to the best of their ability; The recruitment of staff and foster parents is focused on children and young people; Children and young people in care are involved in decisions regarding their life.
+Complaints and Compliments Park Foster Care considers complaints to be a form of consultation.
+At their worst, complaints raise safeguarding concerns that are likely to require immediate statutory investigation.
 At a lower level, complaints provide helpful feedback about how services provided by Park can be improved.
-Park promise to treat all complaints are seriously and proportionately.
+Park promise to treat all complaints seriously and proportionately.
 We expect complaints to be reported and recorded clearly, quickly and passed on to the relevant manager for their urgent consideration at the first opportunity.